soswow/my-presentations/resume.md

 As part of the Toggl development team I developed a completely new web experience for our user base of more than 500,000.
 This is complete static client-side application that uses REST API on backend.
 I modularized our client-side Backbone code in order to increase maintainability and facilitate its re-use.
-It utilizes websockets for instantaneous synchronization and can also work offline.
-It's live right now and accessable on [http://new.toggl.com](http://new.toggl.com).
+It uses websockets for instantaneous synchronisation and can also work offline.
+It's live right now and accessible on [http://new.toggl.com](http://new.toggl.com).
 [Screenshots](http://goo.gl/ock3gT)

 I wrote the web application for Toggl's hiring campaign as a personal initiative.
 Every applicant can test his or her knowledge and show their coding skills.
 [Screenshots](http://goo.gl/6aTWse) I released this code as an [open source](https://github.com/soswow/lobzik) project.